-- The cost of boarding your dog whilst you are away.
+- The cost of boarding your dog while you are away.

 - Travel costs to the veterinary clinic.

-As a rule, it is always very important to read the small print of your insurance policy for your dog so that you are absolutely clear on what it does and does not cover.
+As a rule, it is always essential to read the small print of your insurance policy for your dog so that you are entirely clear on what it does and does not cover.

 Can I mix things up a little?

-Dog insurance cover can, as we have already seen, be categorized into themes such as ‘accident cover’ and ‘illness cover’.
-But can you mix these together?
-Of course you can!
+Dog insurance cover can, as we have already seen, be categorized into themes such as ‘accident cover’ and ‘illness cover.’
+But can you mix these?
+Of course, you can!
 You can easily take out insurance for your dog that covers them both for accident and illness – and you can throw in some preventive cover too.
-In fact, many standard pet insurance policies do just this!
+Many standard pet insurance policies do just this!

 One final caveat.

-But, when traveling to another country you will need to double check whether or not your dog’s insurance policy will also cover them whilst abroad or whether the cover that it provides is limited to treatments for accidents and illnesses administered in the US.
+But, when traveling to another country, you will need to check double whether or not your dog’s insurance policy will also cover them while abroad or whether the cover that it provides is limited to treatments for accidents and illnesses administered in the US.